Splitting of topological charge pumping in an interacting two-component fermionic Rice-Mele Hubbard model: Summary and discussion

 The quantization is most robust in the IHB case, which is robustly gapped everywhere.
 As a consequence, both charge- and spin-Berry phases are well-defined everywhere except at the critical points.
 However, the staggered field leads to an additional non-zero quantized spin-pumping.

-For IHZ, quantization holds for the first couple of pump cycles for experimentally relevant time scales, despite the twofold-degenerate ground-state.
+For IHZ, quantization holds for the first couple of pump cycles for experimentally relevant time scales in a finite system, despite the twofold-degenerate ground-state.
 While the charge-Berry phase is well-defined as in the IHB case, the spin-Berry phase jumps at a finite value of the hopping modulation.

 The ionic Hubbard model, which is visited during pump cycles in the IH case, features a Mott phase with a vanishing spin gap to a continuum of excitations that we pump through, which should lead to an eventual breakdown of quantized particle transport.
-However, a clear remnant of the underlying topology is preserved and the pumped charge is quantized approximately in initial cycles.
+However, a clear remnant of the underlying topology is preserved and the pumped charge is quantized approximately in the first cycle.
 This is consistent with the well-defined charge-Berry phase in this case.
 The spin-Berry phase shows a jump similar to the IHZ case, which is only expected at zero hopping modulation in the thermodynamic limit.
 Unlike the IHB, the spin current is manifestly zero for the IH and IHZ.